The Official Website

 Earlier last spring, she made her international debut as Lauretta in Gianni Schicchi with the Seiji Ozawa Music Academy in Japan, and performed as the soprano soloist in Stravinsky’s Les Noces with the New York City Ballet in Lincoln Center.

-Last season, Sarah made her San Francisco Opera debut as Jano in Jenufa, and performed at Utah Opera as Micaëla in Carmen.
+Sarah made her San Francisco Opera debut in 2017 as Jano in Jenufa, and performed at Utah Opera as Micaëla in Carmen in the fall of 2016.